 After the 1906 California earthquake and resulting fire, bank vaults could not be opened right away.
 Though there was apprehension regarding if the valuables inside survived, the vaults needed to cool off first.
 In 1904, some Baltimore banks made the mistake of opening their vaults after a fire, and the resulting rush of oxygen ignited their records and large amounts of cash. [page 252]

 Herman and Isaias came to America from Reckendorf, a small town in Bavaria.
-Levi Strauss, maker of world famous jeans, also came to America from this same town. [page 5]
+Levi Strauss, the maker of world-famous jeans, also came to America from this same town. [page 5]

 Knowing Frances, I can only imagine the internal struggle to please her relatives by making sure great-great-grandpa came out looking good versus her inherent reporter instincts to tell it like it is.
 I think she did a great-great job. // more